-7 3.8.3 Jenn detached dwellings Objectives Controls style, design, materials, roof form and colour scheme.
-For a lterations and additions to existing semi-d etach ed development 02 To ensure that a proposal to redevelop one semi-detached dwelling in a pair does not adversely affect the development potential of the unaltered dwelling.
+Obje ectives Cont rols For a alterations and additions to existing semi-d letach ed development 02 To ensure that a proposal to redevelop one semi-detached dwelling in a pair does not adversely affect the development potential of the unaltered dwelling.
 C2 Alterations and additions to one semi-detached dwelling in a pair do not unreasonably prevent the redevelopment of the remaining semi-detached dwelling at a later date.
 C3 Windows facing the common elevation between each semi-detached dwelling are avoided.
-03 To ensure that the original streetscape contribution and character of semi-detached dwellings is retained and enhanced.
-C4 First floor additions are set back beyond the apex or main ridge of the existing principal roof form.
+03 To ensure that the original streetscape contribution and character of semi- detached dwellings is retained and C4 First floor additions are set back beyond the apex or main ridge of the existing principal roof form. enhanced.
 C5 Existing chimneys are retained.
 C6 Dormers are not located in the street elevation of the building.
 C7 The key architectural elements of the original building are retained.
 04 To ensure that additions and alterations to one semi-detached dwelling respects the scale, detailing and characteristics of the pair.
 C8 Alterations and additions to one of a pair of semi-detached dwellings does not dominate or compromise the uniformity or geometry of the principal or street front elevation.
 Where symmetry is the dominant characteristic it should be respected; where asymmetry gives the appearance of a single building this should be respectfully acknowledged in the design to maintain that character. С9 The style, pitch, material, profile and colour of the proposed roof form matches, complements and extends the existing roof form of the building.
-Uncharacteristic roof forms and details that detract from the
+Uncharacteristic roof forms and details that detract from the character of the adjoining semi-detached dwelling are avoided.

-3.8.3 Semi-detached dwellings Objectives Controls character of the adjoining semi-detached dwelling are avoided.
-C10 Roof design does not adversely impact on the adjoining semi-detached dwelling or create stormwater spillover.
+B3.8 Additional controls for development other than dwelling houses 3.8.3 Semi-detached dwellings bjectives Controls rols C10 Roof design does not adversely impact on the adjoining semi-detached dwelling or create stormwater spillover.
 C11 External colour schemes and materials are sympathetic to the character of the original building and the other semi-detached dwelling.